PhD in Chemical Engineering

 Applicants for admission are formally admitted by the Graduate School upon recommendation from the department.

-The Chemical & Biological Engineering department must receive all application materials by December 15 for those who wish to be considered for fall admission.
+The Chemical & Biological Engineering department must receive all application materials by noon (CDT) on December 15 for those who wish to be considered for fall admission.
 Materials received after the deadline may not be considered.

 The deadline for spring semester admission is October 15.
 Historically, the vast majority of students enter the program in the fall.
 Seldom is admission offered for spring semester.